 This study will provide a comprehensive review of best practices for transit priority lanes and R.E.D. lane shared access in peer areas.
 The study recommendations will evaluate the applicability of priority lanes through qualitative analysis and the development and deployment of a methodology for evaluating and prioritizing transit priority lane treatments in the CAMPO area.
-On June 27th, the CTT work shop (#2) was held to go over Task #4, the existing conditions including a review of corridors and an introduction to key concepts to guide Task 5 (RED Lanes evaluation methodology).
-Task #4 deliverable, the Existing Conditions Report, and mapping were discussed and reviewed.
-Work continues.
-Task #5 of 7 includes further analysis and overlaying of existing conditions indicators and trends analysis, evaluations and determining the methodology for selecting the priority bus lanes.
-The consulting team has finalized the approach to determining the methodology and seeks input from the CTT at the next workshop scheduled for October 15th.
-The project team will present for review a draft RED lanes evaluation methodology, a demonstration of RED lanes evaluation toolkit, and example applications of the evaluation methodology to sample corridors.
-The project team will discuss criteria weighting and a set of candidate corridors to evaluate.
+Work continues with Tasks #5 and #6 of 7 including further analysis and overlaying of existing conditions indicators and trends analysis, evaluations and determining the methodology for selecting the priority bus lanes and then selecting candidate corridors.
+The consulting team has finalized the approach to determining the methodology and sought input from the CTT at the October 15th workshop.
+The project team presented for discussion/review a draft RED lanes evaluation methodology, a demonstration of RED lanes evaluation toolkit, and example applications of the evaluation methodology to sample corridors.
+The project team presented criteria weighting and a set of candidate corridors to the CTT to provide feedback.
+The team will present the study and seek input from the TCC and Executive Boards on 11/7/19 and 11/20/19.
 Next steps include a review of corridor prioritization results and final adjustment to the criteria weighting.
-The study is on schedule to conclude fiscal year 2020.
+The study is on schedule to conclude fiscal year 2020 on time and budget.
 (Staff Contact: Crystal Odum)